libktx/ktx/README.md

 Each module contains a `README.md` file with a list of all features or a guide with a few code snippets.
 Browse through the directories in root folder to find out more about each library.
 GitHub releases also contain archives with generated Dokka documentation for each module.
+[KTX wiki](https://github.com/libktx/ktx/wiki) lists some useful resources as well.

 ### [Contribution and working from sources](.github/CONTRIBUTING.md)